taga3s/quickmd/README.md

-# quickmd
+# speedymd

-A CLI tool that can generate Markdown as you like, allowing us to start writing quickly. 🚀
+A CLI tool that can generate Markdown as you like, allowing us to start writing speedily. 🚀

 ## Install